Sharvil-Turbadkar/Analyzing-Sale-trends-for-FudgeCorporation-/README.md

 ## Recommendations:
-1)Fudge Corporation needs to bank more on FudeFlix as it is a promising powerhouse for increasing revenue 2)Extensive PR Campaigns in midwestern and southeastern states like Texas, Arkansas, Iowa 3)Market Clothing only in areas where it is a luxury like California 4)Provide holiday season offers on the top 10 most selling items as December and January have the highest sales across the year
+1)Fudge Corporation needs to bank more on FudeFlix as it is a promising powerhouse for increasing revenue

+2)Extensive PR Campaigns in midwestern and southeastern states like Texas, Arkansas, Iowa

+3)Market Clothing only in areas where it is a luxury like California

+4)Provide holiday season offers on the top 10 most selling items as December and January have the highest sales across the year

-5)For FudgeFlix, Increase advertising for premium on west and central region and save costs in servers by temporarily using less powerful/number of servers in the western region 6)as it just needs to handle basic plan streaming
+5)For FudgeFlix, Increase advertising for premium on west and central region and save costs in servers by temporarily using less powerful/number of servers in the western region

+as it just needs to handle basic plan streaming

-7)Based on product department, focus on improving sales in Housewares and clothes department, while maintaining sales in electronics and hardware.
+6)Based on product department, focus on improving sales in Housewares and clothes department, while maintaining sales in electronics and hardware.

-8)A few customers generate most of the revenue for FudgeMart, so focus on striking deals or contracts with these customers.
+7)A few customers generate most of the revenue for FudgeMart, so focus on striking deals or contracts with these customers.